Sufyann34/Vacation-Home-Booking-app/README.md

 docker compose up -d listing_service authMicroservice docker compose run cli_model
 ```
+Make sure you have docker running in the backgroud or else these commands won't be executed.

 ### Using CLI Tool
 Once all the docker containers are set up: